OmooLab/Omoospace/docs/omoospace.md

 !!! note

     Although the source files under void subspace have no creation objects, they still allow outputing.
 However their outputs are not rigorous and necessary, but somewhat experimental and temporary.
 For example, `Void/HeartBeating.blend` can still render `Void_HeartBeating.0001.png`.
 The prefix `Void` indicates the results are experimental.

+#### SourceFiles structure are always dynamic when project in progress.

+As mater of fact, no one knows exactly what to do or how to do their creation.
+Plans never keep up with flashing of inspiration.
+Creation objects always changing in progress.
+Although we make a rule for `SourceFiles` subdirectories, but it's for semantic structure, it does not mean subdirectories should be static.

+**Feel free to organize files in `SourceFiles`, following the inspiration during creation.**

 ### Contents